A guide to private renting in the UK: tenants’ rights in 2024

 A Section 21 notice is a no-fault eviction from your landlord if you’re under an AST.
 This means you as a tenant haven’t done anything wrong, but the landlord wants their property back, often to move back in.

-In recent years there have been ‘revenge evictions’ where landlords issue Section 21s as a way of dealing with tenants who request repairs.
+In recent years there have been ‘revenge evictions’ where landlords issue Section 21s as a way of dealing with complaints from tenants who request repairs.
 These notices are set to be abolished under the Renters Reform Bill.

 Check the details of the notice thoroughly; if anything is incorrect then the notice is illegal and you can challenge it.